robert-hh/Micropython-Editor/README.md

 - Some editorial changes

 **2.0** Edit muliple files
-- Support for editing mutiple files and copy/paste between them
+- Support for editing mutiple files at once and copy/paste between them
 - Ctrl-W steps through the list of files/buffers
 - Ctrl-O opens a new file/buffer.